Neighborhoods Guide

 Properties for Urban Dwellers and Professionals

-The residences in LIC primarily cater to those seeking a modern, active, and convenient urban lifestyle.
-The high number of one- and two-bedroom units makes it particularly popular with single professionals and young couples who value a quick commute and a wealth of local amenities.
+The residences in LIC primarily cater to those seeking a "one-stop" lifestyle.
+The high number of studio, one-, and two-bedroom units makes it particularly popular with professionals who value a 10-minute commute to Midtown Manhattan.

 Amenities and Connectivity